Measuring changes in polarisation using Singular Value Decomposition of network graphs: Introduction

 Incorporating post-structuralist political theory allows us to expand on this understanding of polarisation as correlation.
-Ernesto Laclau \& Chantal Mouffe \cite{laclau_hegemony_1985} begin from the same understanding of pluralism and polarisation as scholars such as Baldassarri and Gelman, but they develop this concept beyond just they ideological field.
+Ernesto Laclau and Chantal Mouffe \cite{laclau_hegemony_1985} begin from the same understanding of pluralism and polarisation as scholars such as Baldassarri and Gelman, but they develop this concept beyond just the ideological field.
 They argue that "In a colonized country, the presence of the dominant power is every day made evident through a variety of contents: differences of dress, of language, of skin colour, of customs [...] the colonizer is discursively constructed as the anti-colonized." (p.
 128).
 This is to say that it is possible for elements of a society's culture that are not explicitly political to become associated with ideologies and drawn into the correlation, further reducing opportunities for political pluralism.
 Two poles are constructed that are mutually exclusive and have nothing in common, sustained by segregation in all layers of society (e.g. the South African regime of racial apartheid).
-Notably, the polarisations that they examine do not occur primarily in the division between political parties, but along fault lines such as race and ethnicity, economic class, the urban-rural divide, and the division between coloniser and colonised.
-The starkest demonstration of this principle is in the actions of the 1970s Argentinian military dictatorship, which banned Venn diagrams from being taught in primary schools because they "were feared to encourage subversive models of collectivity" \cite{cotter_ungovernables_2012}.
+Note that this is an extension of the argument we made earlier about three-group polarisations; not only are such polarisations unlikely, but the social dynamics that create polarisation prevent them from occurring, because any pair of groups has a “common enemy” of the remaining group.
+This “common enemy” prevents the groups from becoming completely separated from each other.
+Such a society would become “polarised” when the three blocs become collapsed into two fully opposed groups, such as by one of the groups being destroyed or merging with another group.
+In the case of South African apartheid, this required sorting ethnicities such as Chinese and Japanese into the existing polarisation through declaring them to be “coloured” or “honorary whites” (which did not have exactly the same rights as “white”, but more than “coloured”); this approach preserved the overall two-group polarisation by attaching these ethnicities to the two existing poles rather than allowing them to form a clear third group of their own \cite{Sugishita_honorary_2017, Park_apartheid_2008}.
+Finally, the polarisations that Laclau and Mouffe examine do not occur primarily in the division between political parties, but along fault lines such as race and ethnicity, economic class, the urban-rural divide, and the division between coloniser and colonised.
+We therefore think that it would be beneficial to develop methods that do not presuppose that political polarisation is happening between the left- and right-wing political blocs, as this may not capture the underlying polarisation correctly.